Code-Institute-Submissions/ms1-face-fodder/testing.md

 ## Manual Testing of Features

+All manual testing was performed on Chrome, Edge, FireFox browsers, no bugs were found when using different browsers.

 The following features were manually tested:

 * Navigation menu links: Home, Beauty Recipe Book, Ingredients, DIY Beauty Recipes, for Dry Skin, for Tired Skin, for Acne, Contact, all take a user to the correct location when clicked - Passed